lonnieezell/myth-auth/README.md

 ## Restricting by Route

-If you specify each of your routes within the `application/Config/Routes.php` file, you can restrict access to users by group/role or permission with []Controller Filters](https://bcit-ci.github.io/CodeIgniter4/general/filters.html).
+If you specify each of your routes within the `application/Config/Routes.php` file, you can restrict access to users by group/role or permission with [Controller Filters](https://bcit-ci.github.io/CodeIgniter4/general/filters.html).

 First, edit `application/Config/Filters.php` and add the following `role` and `permission` entries to the `aliases` property::